AaronDemond/EasternWeb/README.md

+#### EasternWeb Source Code

-Source code for easternweb.ca (Not yet live - date pending)
+Not yet live - date pending

-please link our website if you use any code, which you may do freely.
+Please link this page if you use any code in your project ??

 ![EasternWeb](logo.png "EasternWeb")
-aaron@easternweb.ca